 Software assurance tools are a fundamental resource for providing an assurance argument for today's software applications throughout the software development lifecycle (SDLC).
-Software requirements, design models, source code, and executable code are analyzed by tools in order to determine if an application is truly secure.
-This document specifies the functional behavior of one class of software assurance tool: the web application scanner tool.
-Due to the wide spread use of the World Wide Web and proliferation of web application vulnerabilities, application level web security and assurance requires major attention.
-This specification defines a "baseline" web application security analysis tool capability that can help software professionals in selecting a tool that will meet their software assurance needs.
+Software requirements, design models, source code, and executable code are analyzed by tools in order to determine if an application is secure.
+This document specifies the functional behavior of one class of software assurance tool: the web application security scanner tool.
+Due to the widespread use of the World Wide Web and proliferation of web application vulnerabilities, application level web security and assurance requires major attention.
+This specification defines a minimum capability to help software professionals understand how a tool will meet their software assurance needs.